Skip to main content

 The safety of growth hormone secretagogues lies in their ability to engage the body’s own regulatory architecture, preserving pulsatile secretion and feedback inhibition.

-The primary safety advantage of GHSs over rHGH is their preservation of the hypothalamic-pituitary-somatotropic axis’s loop.
+The primary safety advantage of GHSs over rHGH is their preservation of the hypothalamic-pituitary-somatotropic axis’s negative feedback loop.
 GH and its primary mediator, Insulin-like Growth Factor 1 (IGF-1), exert negative feedback by stimulating the release of somatostatin from the hypothalamus.
 Somatostatin inhibits pituitary GH release.

 Because GHSs act upstream of this final release, their effect is still modulated by somatostatin.
 If GH and IGF-1 levels become too high, the resulting increase in somatostatin will temper the pituitary’s response to the GHS.
 In contrast, direct injection of rHGH bypasses this entire regulatory system, leading to sustained, non-pulsatile levels of GH that can increase the risk of side effects like insulin resistance and edema.